KChuene/basic6decoder/README.md

 This is an encoder/decoder for the Basic 6 challenge on Hack Ths Site.
 Find it [here](https://www.hackthissite.org/missions/basic/)

 ## Usage
-Simply run either of the following commands **Encoding:**
+Simply run either of the following commands.

+**Encoding:**
 ```
 python3 program.py -enc My1nPut